ontola/dexpod/README.md

 - **DCAT management**: Describe & share DCAT dataset descriptions / metadata.

 ## Setup
+We use nginx internally ('devproxy') to provide reverse-proxying and TLS connections, where all traffic is routed to libro (the frontend) and requests to `/link-lib/bulk` are routed to the cache.
+Using the dexpod without these is possible, [`/rails/info/routes`](https://guides.rubyonrails.org/routing.html#listing-existing-routes) should list all possible API endpoints (subject to change).

+- Clone the appropriate projects:
-- Clone this repo.
+  - Clone the dexpod project
   - Clone libro on the same branch (not public yet)
+  - Clone the cache on the same branch (not public yet)
 - Create a `.env` file in dexpod based on the `.env.template`.
   - Devproxy users: copy most values form that `.env`
   - The hostname is up to you, eg `dexes.localdev`